 Ken Reid offers several loop trails that lead through forests, meadows, and wetlands.
 A favourite route includes the floating boardwalk that winds through the provincially significant MacLaren Creek Wetland bordering Sturgeon Lake.
 Details

-49. Take a riverboat cruise on the Trent Severn Waterway
+51. Take a riverboat cruise on the Trent-Severn Waterway

-Why go to distant lands cruise, when you have one in your backyard?
+Why go on a cruise to distant lands when you have one in your backyard?
 Hop onto a cruise and tour one of Ontario’s magnificent waterways – the Trent Severn.
 This five-day tour on the “Kawartha Voyageur” includes five days of beautiful scenery and fun adventures.
 Details